Ashley Madison: History

-On July 15, 2015, hackers stole all of its customer data—including emails, names, home addresses, sexual fantasies and credit card information—and threatened to post the data online if Ashley Madison and fellow Avid Life Media site Established Men were not permanently closed.
+In 2015, the company was reported to have 37 million users.
+On July 15, 2015, hackers stole all of its customer data—including emails, names, home addresses, sexual fantasies, and credit card information—and threatened to post the data online if Ashley Madison and fellow Avid Life Media site Established Men were not permanently closed.
 By July 22, the first set of customer names was released by hackers, with all of the user data released on August 18, 2015.
 More data (including some of the CEO's emails) was released on August 20, 2015.
 The release included data from customers who had previously paid a $19 fee to Ashley Madison to supposedly have their data deleted.
 The fee was also applied to people who had accounts set up against their will, as a workplace prank, or because of a mistyped email address.

 On August 28, 2015, Noel Biderman agreed to step down as chief executive officer of Avid Life Media Inc. A statement released by the firm said his departure was "in the best interest of the company".

 In July 2016, parent company Avid Life Media re-branded itself to Ruby Corp. and appointed Rob Segal as its new CEO.
 In the same month, the company changed its signature tagline from "Life is Short.
-Have an Affair." to "Find your moment", and updated its brand imagery to replace the image of a woman wearing a wedding ring with a red gem-shaped symbol as its logo.
+Have an Affair." to "Find your moment", and updated its brand imagery to a red gem-shaped symbol.

-By 2017, CEO Rob Segal and President James Millership had stepped down from their respective roles.
+By 2017, CEO Rob Segal and president James Millership had resigned from their respective roles.

-In May 2017, Ashley Madison unretired the tagline "Life is short.
-Have an affair", and the image of the married woman, symbolic of the company's returned focus on married dating.
-In February 2019, the company announced it had reached the 60-million-member mark.
-In a 2019 interview, Ashley Madison's Chief Strategy Officer Paul Keable stated that the service helps create up to one million affairs every month.
+In May 2017, Ashley Madison reintroduced the tagline "Life is short.
+Have an affair", symbolic of the company's renewed focus on married dating.
+In February 2019, the company announced it had 60 million members.

-Membership

-Ashley Madison is a membership website and service based in Canada; its membership includes more than 60 million people in 53 countries.